Co-operative economics: Cooperatives and Sustainability

-Cooperative Economics as an Alternative to Market Societies

-Jessica-Gordon Nembhard in her monograph Collective Courage concludes that:…cooperatives…use a sense of solidarity and concern for community to promote economic alternatives that create economic growth and sustainability.
+Jessica Gordon Nembhard in her monograph Collective Courage concludes that:…cooperatives…use a sense of solidarity and concern for community to promote economic alternatives that create economic growth and sustainability.
 At the same time, their solidarity and collective action increase productivity and help stabilize their economic circumstances.
-Moreover, cooperative economics is often viewed as a tool or strategy of a larger movement toward the elimination of economic exploitation and the transition to a new social order.
+Moreover, cooperative economics is often viewed as a tool or strategy of a larger movement toward the elimination of economic exploitation and the transition to a new social order.The open-access reference work The Routledge Handbook to Cooperative Economics and Management features an entire Section on Sustainability, demonstrating the relationship between cooperative economics and ecological sustainability.